Institutions of the French Basque Country before 1789: Institutions under the Ancien Régime

 Chronology of key historical and institutional events in the three provinces of the French Basque Country before 1789.

 The customs and fors of the Basque provinces were adopted and registered with the Parliament of Bordeaux in the 16th and 17th centuries.
 The customs of Labourd were registered on May 10, 1514, those of Soule in 1520, and those of Lower Navarre in 1611.
 For the Basque provinces under the French Crown—Labourd and Soule—the process of drafting these customs was spurred by Article 125 of the Ordinance of Montils-lès-Tours, signed by Charles VII in 1454.
 This ordinance mandated the drafting and registration of all customary laws across the kingdom, under the supervision of bailiwicks.
 The "General Customs Observed in the Land and Bailiwick of Labourd" resulted from the efforts of a commission formed in 1514 by Mondot de Lamarthone, first president of the Parliament of Bordeaux.
 Bayonne, which had been separated from the viscounty of Labourd in 1177 and elevated to commune status in 1215 by King John of England, had its own customs as early as 1273, with a revision in 1520.

 Jean d'Ibarrola, a counselor from Sare at the Parliament of Bordeaux, presided over the commission to draft the customs of Soule, appointed by Francis I on March 5, 1520.
 The "General Customs of Soule" were subsequently registered on October 21, 1520, based on deliberations from the Assembly of the Three Estates of Soule, held at the Licharre Court.

 In 1454, when Charles VII issued his ordinance, Lower Navarre was not yet part of the Kingdom of France.
 The Fuero General de Navarra and local customs governed administrative life in the province of Ultra-Puertos.
-On March 14, 1608, King Henry IV of France and Navarre appointed a commission to establish a for for the Basque province, marking a significant departure from the processes in the other provinces.
+On March 14, 1608, King Henry IV of France and Navarre appointed a commission tasked with establishing a legal code for the Basque province, marking a significant departure from the processes in the other provinces.
 By then, France was moving toward absolutism, characterized by the weakening of customary law.
 The drafting of customs in Lower Navarre was carried out by a commission appointed by the king, rather than by local representatives.
 The resulting text was influenced by Béarnese law and French practices.
 Its publication sparked discontent among the Navarrese, who demanded the preservation of their liberties and privileges, traditionally sworn to by every Navarrese sovereign upon accession.
 The letters patent of April 1611, signed by Louis XIII at Fontainebleau, decreed that the custom drafted by the commissioners would henceforth serve as the law in Navarre.
 It was not until 1644 that the for of Navarre was definitively registered.